ny000815/ny000815/README.md

 ---

 - 🚀 I'm  studying Computer Science at UPenn
+- 🏦 I'm learning kdb+/q language
-- 📊 I'm participating in AtCoder competitions to improve my data structures and algorithms skills.
+- 📊 I'm participating in AtCoder competitions to improve my data structures and algorithms skills
 - 🫶 Any issue reports, pull requests or feedbacks are welcome!

 ---